nf-core/metapep/docs/output.md

 - [MultiQC](#multiqc) - Aggregate report describing results and QC from the whole pipeline
 - [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution

-## Internal data model
+## Metapep data model

-The prediction and downstream analysis of epitopes originating from different microbiomes causes large amounts of data that has to be processed.
+The prediction and downstream analysis of epitopes originating from different microbiomes causes large amounts of data that have to be processed.
 Importantly, the redundancy of peptides across different proteins, entities (i.e. taxa, MAGs/bins or contigs), microbiomes and conditions has to be handled to avoid redundant epitope predictions.
 Moreover, the relations between those objects, e.g. which peptides occur in which microbiomes, need to be stored.
-For this, metapep uses a relational data model that consists of tables that contain the provided or pre-computed data, such as the protein or peptide sequences, as well as of association tables that describe the relations between those those objects.
+For this, metapep uses a relational data model that consists of tables that contain the provided or pre-computed data, such as the protein or peptide sequences, as well as of association tables that describe the relations between those objects.
+These data tables are used in the downstream visualization processes, which - as most of the preprocessing processes - make use of [pandas](https://pandas.pydata.org) for data processing.
+With this we aim for flexible and easy-to-use pipeline code to facilitate maintenance.
-These tables can be used for further downstream analysis and the relations can be followed from predicted epitopes to microbiomes and conditions and vice versa using the data model.
+Based on the association tables the relations can be followed from predicted epitopes to microbiomes and conditions and vice versa using the data model.

+The output data tables can additionally be used by the user for further custom and more project tailored analysis tasks.

 <p align="center">
     <img src="images/metapep_datamodel.png" alt="nf-core/metapep data model" width="90%">